njitvjk/python_project/readme.md

 ### Link to the source code repo
-Every tasak has been written and output ahs been tested.Branches are given taskname
+Every task has been written and output ahs been tested.Branches are given taskname

 [Python source code repo](https://github.com/njitvjk/Project2_crashcource)